kilofox/kohana/system/guide/kohana/config.md

 be used.

 The position of sources in the stack is determined by how they are loaded in your bootstrap.
-By default when you load a source it is pushed to the top of a stack:
+By default, when you load a source it is pushed to the top of a stack:

     // Stack: <empty>
     Kohana::$config->attach(new Config_File);